 The city can be explored on foot, especially the center, but it is quite a walk to the beach.
 Bicycling is another popular mode of transportation, and many hotels even offer on-site bicycle rental services to make it easier to get around.
 Turia Garden runs through the center of the city, where the river used to be, and is a favored scenic route for cyclists traveling up or down through the city.

 Metro and bus options are also woven throughout the city.
 The metro includes a tram line, but none of it runs 24/7, although it operates later on Fridays, Saturdays, and public holidays.
-The EMT buses are fairly user-friendly but can be confusing for those who don’t speak Spanish or know the city well.
+EMT buses are fairly user-friendly but can be confusing for those who don’t speak Spanish or know the city well.

 Gay Hotels in Valencia